FAQ and Guidance Notes

 As part of the invitation to attend the Grand Final, all Finalists will be emailed details of how the judging will be conducted and any next steps.
 Applicants must therefore provide accurate email, phone and address details on their entry, and should check their emails on a regular basis.
-Finalists will be selected and notified by 3 August 2020.
+Finalists will be selected and notified early August 2022.

-The Grand Challenge final judging will take place online and is planned for September 2020 (date to be confirmed).
-If, after initially accepting a Finalist invitation, you find that you are unable to attend the Grand Challenge Final Judging, you must notify the Competition Manager via the Contact form on this website or by email to firstname.lastname@example.org.
+The Grand Challenge final judging is planned for October 2022 (date to be confirmed).
+If, after initially accepting a Finalist invitation, you find that you are unable to attend the Grand Challenge Final Judging, you must notify the Competition Manager via the Contact form on this website or by email to firstname.lastname@example.org

 Finalists for the Open Competition will be required to prepare a 10-minute presentation to communicate their idea to the judging panel.
 The presentation will be followed by 5 to 10 minutes of Q&A and advice/mentoring from the Judges.
-Judging will be held via an online meeting, so Finalists will be able to use a webcam and share their screen during their presentation to the Judges.
 Finalists using a PowerPoint presentation will be asked to submit a copy in advance.

 All individuals invited to be a Finalist will be worthy winners of the Competition, so this presentation will be their final opportunity to stand out from the crowd and persuade the Judges of the specific merits of that particular idea.

-COINS will conduct and record short video interviews of each Finalst prior to their presentation to the judges.
-Due to COVID-19, these will likely be recorded during an online interview.
+COINS will conduct and record short video interviews of each Finalist prior to the final judging, recorded during an online interview.
 An edited version of this interview will be used when announcing the Winners of each Competition.
 The questions for this interview will be circulated in advance of the interview.

-The COINS Grand Challenge management will publicize the results of its competitions, which includes public relations activity and social media.
+The COINS Grand Challenge management will publicise the results of its competitions, which includes public relations activity and social media.